These chewy pumpkin spice molasses cookies are perfectly spiced and so delicious! Enjoy these with your cup of coffee or tea this fall.

 Well, I’ve come up with a delicious substitution for those Starbucks treats – these gluten free pumpkin spice molasses cookies.

-The best part is, these cookies work really well with many brands of gluten free flour.
+- Gluten Free Flour – These cookies work really well with many brands of gluten free flour.
 This time, I made them with the Namaste Perfect Flour blend, and the recipe yielded very chewy, soft cookies that my kids loved.

 - Mix your ingredients.